- Originally published: May 24, 2023

 - Healthcare facilities: To control visitor access and protect patient privacy in sensitive areas.
 Scripps Health has a detailed hospital-patient visitor policy.

 - Government buildings: To maintain high security for employees, officials, and visitors.
-Here’s an exemplary visitor policy from the D.C.
+Here’s an exemplary visitor policy PDF from the D.C.
 Department on Disability Services.

 - Factories and warehouses: To provide safe and monitored access for delivery drivers, contractors, and inspectors.
 The BME Group outlines its visitor policies to ensure workplace safety.